DSPy's abstractions worked for us, but its runtime didn't

 While DSPy 3.0 shipped async improvements, limitations in configurability and async support still persist:

-More broadly, this anti-modular design emerges from DSPy’s tightly-coupled inference-time story.
+More broadly, this design tightly couples DSPy’s runtime to your production setting.
 By optimizing your program with DSPy, you’ve also bought into the library’s architectural decisions for concurrency.
-This is no more evident than in the FastAPI tutorial, where the user defers concurrency management to DSPy via dspy.asyncify.
-But production deployments require performance optimizations tailored to the needs of your workflows - not those of a library dependency.
+This is no more evident than in the FastAPI tutorial, where the user’s concurrency management must be deferred to DSPy via dspy.asyncify.

 Pulling prompts